Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

 the data on the axes (x:y).
 A value of `1.0` or `square` results in equal spacing of data on both axes.

+In addition, `rectangular` and `transpose` support the `square` parameter which forces the physical space for the chart to be square.
+The chart is positioned at the upper left of any space allocated for it, with the space inside the axes guaranteed to be square.
+You can use a combination of setting `square` with `aspect` and setting the X and Y ranges explicitly.
+In case of conflict, the `square` and `aspect` settigns will be honored and the ranges will be expanded to suit the other settings.

 Currently, polar is poorly supported; stacked polar bars (pie charts) work, and you can set the size on them to do a Rose Diagram (a pie chart with different radii for each wedge).
 Little else works.